Overv/TheWitnessSolver/README.md

 probably be dedicated to finding heuristics for the bound conditions to reduce the depth of the search tree.

+### Prefer required neighbour nodes

+If multiple unvisited neighbour nodes are available, try visiting the required nodes first.
+This can avoid a lot of dead end solutions early on.

 ### Segregation optimization through auxilary required nodes

 If differently colored squares are direct neighbours, then the edge between them